Packages

 Built-in to Emacs 30+ — always opt out of installation with

-Provided by Nix — built through
+Provided by Nix — the distribution (

 MELPA / NonGNU ELPA fallback — every other